Pyrilutamide for Hair Loss Treatment: What We Know So Far

 Clinical trials of pyrilutamide for hair loss treatment

-Phase I/ Ib clinical trials
+Phase 1/ 1b clinical trials

-This clinical study was done to evaluate the safety, tolerability, and pharmacokinetics of the topical AR antagonist, Pyrilutamide, following multiple ascending dose administrations of 3mg, 12mg, 48mg, and 96mg.
+This clinical study was done to evaluate the safety, tolerability, and pharmacokinetics of the topical AR antagonist, pyrilutamide, following multiple ascending dose administrations of 3mg, 12mg, 48mg, and 96mg.

-Phase II clinical trials
+Phase-2 clinical trials

 In this study, 120 subjects with male androgenetic alopecia were included and randomized into four dose groups: 2.5 mg (0.25%) pyrilutamide twice a day, 5.0 mg (0.5%) once a day, 5.0 mg (0.5%) twice a day and the placebo (2,5,6).
 The main result of this study was the change in non-vellus target area hair count (TAHC) from the baseline and after six months of treatment.